|

 Submit your applications and

-application fees to the proper state
+application fees to the proper

 wildlife officials for approval and